 WHAT ARE THE BEST FIRST FOODS FOR BABY?

 Traditionally, rice cereal was suggested as the best first food for your baby because it is very gentle on the stomach.
 However, research continues to support that fruits, veggies, and even meats are completely appropriate and safe alternate baby foods to begin feeding your baby.
 In addition, high levels of arsensic have been found in rice which can be dangerous if your baby is eating rice cereal on a daily basis.
-Other cereals such as oatmeal and mixed grain varieties are safe alternatives, I love this kind and use it with my kids.
+Other cereals such as oatmeal and mixed grain varieties are safe alternatives.

 Bottom Line: Feel free to try pureed fruits, veggies, cereals, or meats with your baby first, but wait four days between trying new food to track any possible allergic reactions.